FAQ & Advice

 - Semifinalists put their networking and marketing skills to the test in an online public voting round.

-- Finalists travel all-expenses paid to the Global Entrepreneurship Summit (GES) where they receive in-person training and mentorship, network with entrepreneurs and investors, and pitch their Idea or Startup in front of GES attendees for the chance to bring home seed capital prizes.
+- Finalists travel all-expenses paid to the GIST Tech-I Finals where they receive in-person training and mentorship, network with entrepreneurs and investors, and pitch their Idea or Startup for the chance to bring home seed capital prizes.

 IS GIST TECH-I FOR ME?